bbmokhtari/django-translations/docs/guide/models.rst

    `Cologne` is called `Köln` in German.
    `Cologner` is called `Kölner` in German.

-The ``*relations`` parameter determines the relations to apply the translations of.
-They must be :class:`~translations.models.Translatable`.
+The ``*relations`` parameter determines the instance's relations to apply the translations of.
+They must also be :class:`~translations.models.Translatable`.

 If successful, :meth:`~translations.models.Translatable.apply_translations`
 applies the translations of the instance and its relations on the translatable